sigven/phenOncoX/README.md

 [DO](https://disease-ontology.org/), and
 the [ICD10 classification](https://www.who.int/standards/classifications/classification-of-diseases).

-As of mid March 2026, the following ontology versions are used to create the mapping:
+As of late March 2026, the following ontology versions are used to create the mapping:

 -   OncoTree (2025_10_03)
 -   Experimental Factor Ontology v3.88.0 (2026-03-16)